gakpenting/durdevacmap/README.md

 ![Task 1](readme-src/12.png)

-after that you will see your detail name change on screen, for creating polygon and line and the step is the same
+after that you will see your detail name change on screen, for creating polygon and line the step is the same as the above

 ## Task 3